Apr 16, 2020

 No scientific evidence…

 Indicates that participation in a well-designed resistance program will stunt the growth of children or harm their developing skeleton.
 Childhood seems to be the best time to participate in strength-building activities that enhance bone mineral content and density.
-Regular participation in youth resistance training can have a favorable influence on bone growth and development in girls and boys.
+Regular participation in youth resistance training can have a favorable influence on bone growth and development in kids.

 In addition to gains in musculoskeletal strength, youth resistance training offers a variety of health and fitness benefits that can prevent the decline in physical activity and upsurge in disease risk factors early in life.
 Moreover, new insights into the design of youth fitness programs have highlighted the importance of participating in strength- and skill-building activities early in life to set the stage for ongoing participation in exercise and sport activities.
 Indeed, the unique benefits of resistance training should not be overlooked when designing youth fitness programs.